Chapter Five: Design by Committee and an Epidemic

 E.E.E.E.
 Offices of clerks or committee rooms.
 These are under the grand conference room.
 If it should be thought proper to land company from carriages under cover, at this side of the building, the divisions may be made according to the yellow lines without regarding the red ones, except the blocks a, a, a, a, intended to support the columns upon which the gallery of the grand Conference Room rests; the blocks b,b,b,b, may be substituted by arches or strong iron work....

-Thornton was exact about some essentials: "I. I. I. Platform fifteen inches high for company to alight on from carriages (East Front), K.K. stairs, nine feet wide, the steps fourteen inches wide and six high...."
-He equivocated about other essentials: "M.M.M.
+Thornton was exact about some essentials and equivocated about others: "M.M.M.
 Water-closets, or other conveniences that may have communicating flues to the roof of the building to vent."
-He noted that the drawing was done to scale, "one-tenth of an inch to one foot English."

 48. The Farnese Hercules

-Jefferson sent Hallet's written critique of Thornton's plan to Thornton, which consisted of “five Manuscript Volumes in folio,” 20 pages, which have been lost.
-Hoban made a short list of problems which included bearing the ceiling, intercolumnations, entrances, staircases, "darkness and irregularity," but he did not go into detail.
+Hallet's observations consisted of “five Manuscript Volumes in folio,” 20 pages, which have been lost.
+Hoban sent a one page critique of Thornton's plan from Hoban.
+His short list of problems which included bearing the ceiling, intercolumniations, entrances, staircases, "darkness and irregularity," but he did not go into detail.
 Jefferson shared the list with the president but not with Thornton.
-Jefferson also sent the president's letter to Thornton and invited him to respond in anyway he chose.(12)

 49. The Escurial, a monastery and regal residence to which the Capitol could not compare